The Secretary of State was asked—

 The Secretary of State and I have had regular discussions with Welsh Ministers, including the First Minister, on a wide range of matters, including preparations for the end of the transition period.
 Preparations for the end of the year are well advanced, and build on the plans that we had in place for a no-deal scenario in 2019.

 When he has had those discussions with the First Minister, has the Minister discussed how the so-called shared prosperity fund will be spent in Wales?
-I do not know whether he has seen any opinion polls recently, but far from people in Wales regarding the Welsh Government as a “cosy clique in Cardiff”, as the Secretary of State puts it, they far prefer the Welsh Government to run their affairs to a swivel-eyed bunch of incompetents in Westminster doing so.
+I do not know whether he has seen any opinion polls recently, but far from people in Wales regarding the Welsh Government as a “cosy clique in Cardiff”, as the Secretary of State puts it, they much prefer the Welsh Government running their affairs to a swivel-eyed bunch of incompetents in Westminster doing so.
 Will the Minister commit to the House, now, that every penny of that money will be allowed to be spent by the democratically elected Government in Cardiff?

 There are no swivel-eyes on this side of the Chamber.
 The hon.
 Gentleman ought to restrain himself a little; I do not think anyone would want to be looking at his eyes at the moment.
 The reality is that far more people voted for Members of Parliament in Wales than voted for Members of the Welsh Assembly—the turnout is always high, which rather rebuts the hon.
 Gentleman’s point.
 We have already said that the shared prosperity fund will match the amount of money that came from the European Union, and that will of course be spent in Wales after discussions with Ministers in both the Senedd and Parliament.